HOW TO CERTIFY

 WHO CAN APPLY:

-Organizations that own or have management authority for forestlands in the USA and/or Canada.
+Organizations that own or have management authority for forestlands in the US and Canada.
 This includes industrial and family forest owners, universities, conservation groups, public agencies, timber investment management organizations and real estate investment trusts.

 SFI FIBER SOURCING